A campaign framework for fundraising in a changing economy

 Focus on donors, their passion, and their vision

-According to an Inside Higher Ed survey of campus leaders about their response to the COVID-19 crisis, 87 percent of presidents said they are focused on cultivating new donor bases rather than reducing academic programs or cutting other offerings in the future.
+According to an Inside Higher Ed survey of campus leaders about their response to the COVID-19 crisis, 87 percent of presidents said they are focused on cultivating new donor bases rather than reducing academic programmes or cutting other offerings in the future.

 Now more than ever, it’s essential to strengthen the partnership between philanthropy and higher education to meet the needs stemming from the pandemic while shifting institutional priorities to effectively serve students and faculty, promote learning and research, and engage communities.
 Advancement must focus on the true spirit of philanthropy—partnering with donors and embracing their passions, charting paths toward achieving a vision—rather than a singular path toward a monetary goal.